guitarbeat/Personal-Website/memory-bank/activeContext.md

 2. Set up _tokens.scss as the single source of truth for design values (completed)
 3. Address "Direct use of breakpoint variables is deprecated" warnings
 4. Consider replacing color.red/green/blue functions with color.channel for better forward compatibility
+5. Implement long-term solution for token resolution issues:
+   - Review and improve token system implementation in tokens.scss
+   - Update how $header-tokens and similar component-specific tokens are defined
+   - Add fallback mechanisms to all token access functions for better error resilience
+   - Create comprehensive documentation for token access patterns

 ## Active Decisions